sierracaldwell/Final-Project/README.md

 GitHub Repo: <URL>

 ## Description
-A short visual novel about
+A short visual novel about finding your pet cat.